microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 1 - Add Basic Styling to the Web App.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks
+In order to complete this user story you will need to complete the following tasks:

 ### Open Visual Studio Code
 Open Visual Studio Code and open the source code the folder with your completed solution from the previous user story if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/src/app-s02-f01-us03/)

+> [!NOTE]
+> If you are using Codespaces, the root of your project folder may be in the `/Track_1_ToDo_App/myApplication/` folder

 ### Updating the Web Application Frontend

 #### 1. Add Bootstrap to the Application
-When it come to creating a modern web application using modern styling, the bootstrap framework has become one of the most popular choices.
-We are going to use bootstrap for some basic styling.
+When it comes to creating a modern web application using modern styling, the bootstrap framework has become one of the most popular choices.
+We are going to use bootstrap in this project for some basic styling.
 Go to https://getbootstrap.com/ and get the Include via CDN link.
 Add this link in between the `<head>` tags in your `index.html` as so:

 ```html
 <head>